Radhanagore: Area overview

 The Arambagh subdivision, presented in the map alongside, is divided into two physiographic parts – the Dwarakeswar River being the dividing line.
 The western part is upland and rocky – it is extension of the terrain of neighbouring Bankura district.
 The eastern part is flat alluvial plain area.
 The railways, the roads and flood-control measures have had an impact on the area.
 The area is overwhelmingly rural with 94.77% of the population living in rural areas and 5.23% of the population living in urban areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Gram panchayats

 Khanakul-I Block has two gram panchayats named Rammohan-I and Rammohan-II covering both Radhanagar and Langulpara.

 Rammohan-I covers the following villages: Gaurangapur, Jagannathpur, Amarpur, Jakri, Sarda, Kalimba, Raghunathpur, Langulpara, Sahanpur, Chak Sonatikri, Dhamla, Paschim Radhanagar, and Senpur.
 Rammohan-II covers the following villages: Shrirampur, Kaiba, Atghara, Sekendarpur, Gobindapur, Khamargor, Maikhanda, and Helan.

 Demographics

 Paschim Radhanagar had a population of 2,220 and Langulpara of 1,638.
 Purba Radhanagar with a population of 4,878 is part of Balipur panchayat.

 Education

 Raja Rammohan Roy Mahavidyalaya, a general degree college, was established at Radhanagore in 1964.

+Two prominent local residents named Seikh Nurul Huda and Ashraf Mallick played an important role and provided monetary aid in the construction of this college.